-7.4 Assessment Boards and Progression
+7.5 Assessment Boards and Progression

-Three module assessment boards are normally held each year.
+Three module assessment boards are held each year.
 Resubmission dates for any referred assessments are provided by the Board.
-The Progression/Award Board is held following completion of 52 week programme.
-Students are formally progressed to Part 2 of the Master's degree at assessment board.
-No modules can be trailed from Part 1 to Part 2.
+The Award Progression board is held following completion of the 52 week programme.

 8.0 Assessment regulations that apply to the programme